xrick/d2l-en-tensorflow/chapter_preface/index.md

 * Deep learning has revolutionized pattern recognition, introducing technology that now powers a wide range of  technologies, including computer vision, natural language processing, automatic speech recognition.
 * To successfully apply deep learning, you must understand how to cast a problem, the mathematics of modeling, the algorithms for fitting your models to data, and the engineering techniques to implement it all.
 * This book presents a comprehensive resource, including prose, figures, mathematics, and code, all in one place.
-* To answer questions related to this book, visit our forum at https://discuss.mxnet.io/.
+* To answer questions related to this book, visit our forum at https://www.tensorflow.org/community/forums.
-* Apache MXNet is a powerful library for coding up deep learning models and running them in parallel across GPU cores.
+* TensorFlow is a powerful library for coding up deep learning models and running them in parallel across GPU cores.
-* Gluon is a high level library that makes it easy to code up deep learning models using Apache MXNet.
+* Keras is a high level library that makes it easy to code up deep learning models using TensorFlow.
 * Conda is a Python package manager that ensures that all software dependencies are met.
 * All notebooks are available for download on GitHub.
 * If you plan to run this code on GPUs, do not forget to install the necessary drivers and update your configuration.